-For interruptions that seller is aware of in advance, the contract should include notice requirements to provide purchaser with ample time to make accommodations as needed.
-For unexpected interruptions or shortages, there may be language requiring purchaser to provide seller with notice as soon as possible, so as to trigger the remediation process on the end of the seller.
+- Language to define how interruptions or shortages should be handled - Specifics as to what notification process is required when interruptions of service occur both from the seller and the purchaser - For expected interruptions, notice requirements to provide purchaser with ample time to make accommodations as needed - For unexpected interruptions/shortages, language requiring purchaser to provide seller with notice as soon as possible, so seller can fix the problem important?
+Minimizes (as much as possible) the effects of an interruption or shortage

-Transferability of Conservation Status, Measures, and Emergency Reduction
+O. Transferability of Conservation Status, Measures, and Emergency Reduction important?
+Prevents tension between partnering